remotesynth/remotesynth.github.io/_posts/2020-02-18-jamstack-is-just-branding.md

 Needless to say, the people who love to hate JAMstack loved it and the rest of us (who love to love JAMstack I suppose) were more than a bit put off.

-The thing is, Nicole is not entirely wrong.
+The thing is, Nicole is not wrong.
 The JAMstack term was, in fact, all about branding.
 It was created by the folks at Netlify in 2016 as a way of rebranding what, until then, we'd called "static sites."
 We've seen enough of this kind of rebranding before in the developer ecosystem to be skeptical - such as when Netscape famously changed the name of LiveScript to JavaScript in order to capitalize on branding opportunities with Sun's Java despite the lack of any real-world connection between the two.
 But, I'd argue that in the case of static sites to JAMstack, the goal wasn't to manipulate developers with empty marketing jargon, but to make the name _more_ appropriate to the solution.

 ## What's Wrong with Static Sites?